justin13601/ACES/README.md

 Field for a "derived" predicate:

-- `expr`: Must be a string with the and() or or() key sequences, with "plain" predicates as its constituents.
+- `expr`: Must be a string with the 'and()' or 'or()' key sequences, with "plain" predicates as its constituents.

 A special predicate `_ANY_EVENT` is always defined, which simply represents any event, as the name suggests.
-This predicate can be used like any other predicate manually defined (ie. setting a constraint on its occurrence or using it as a trigger, more information below).
+This predicate can be used like any other predicate manually defined (ie., setting a constraint on its occurrence or using it as a trigger, more information below).

 ### Trigger Event